Witnessing quantum memory in non-Markovian processes: Conclusion

-Our method expands considerably the investigation of open quantum systems.
+{We provide a novel approach to the study of non-Markovianity that captures genuine quantum multi-time correlations within a process and allows us to detect an environment with quantum memory without process tomography.} Our method expands considerably the investigation of open quantum systems.
 Our definition of non-Markovianity with classical memory, which leads to mapping entanglement to a quantum memory, provides an experimentally accessible tool and paves the way for further research.
 It can be used in experimental situations to detect that an external quantum system (environment) retains quantum correlations over time---whether this is desired or not.
 Furthermore, entanglement leads to many properties for states, which can be mapped to interesting properties for processes, for example multipartite entanglement could correspond to novel types of quantum non-Markovianity in multi-time-step processes.
-Hence, investigating other properties of entanglement could unveil more information about quantum memory in open quantum systems. \\
+Hence, investigating other properties of entanglement could unveil more information about quantum memory in open quantum systems.

-\paragraph*{Acknowledgements.---} We thank Andrew Doherty for significant clarification on their paper, on which our SDPs are based.
-We thank Gerard Milburn, Kavan Modi, Felix Pollok, and Philip Taranto for discussions.
-This work was supported by the Australian Research Council (ARC) Centre of Excellence for Quantum Engineered Systems grant (CE 110001013).
-Furthermore, this publication was made possible through the support of a grant from the John Templeton Foundation.
-The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
-Finally, we acknowledge the traditional owners of the land on which the University of Queensland is situated, the Turrbal and Jagera people.